trevordmiller/device-setup/README.md

 ## Principles

 - Use defaults as much as possible so that I can work on other computers without my configuration.
-- Encapsulate all configuration so that I can reproduce my machine state on other computers.
+- Encapsulate my configuration so that I can reproduce it on other computers.

 ## Setup